Pereiti prie turinio

 DOI: doi.org/10.1016/j.ijer.2023.102231

-Abstract: the study aimed to uncover the potential heterogeneity and its predictors in middle school students’ math achievement during the Covid-19 pandemic.
+Abstract: The study aimed to uncover the potential heterogeneity and its predictors in middle school students’ math achievement during the Covid-19 pandemic.
 The data covered yearly math grade point averages in 6th, 7th, and 8th grade and national test scores for a cohort of 17,685 Lithuanian students (49.1% females).
 Growth mixture modeling showed that between 2020 and 2022, most students showed a slight normative decline in their math achievement.
 Still, a few distinct subgroups have demonstrated either a steep decline or a slow to a rapid increase in their math grades, while almost one-third consistently underperformed in math.
 The findings reveal substantial heterogeneity in students’ results during the pandemic.
 Understanding these differential patterns can help target pandemic-related educational recovery efforts more accurately.

 Profiles of Achievement Motivation and Performance in Middle School: Links to Student Background and Perceived Classroom Climate